Poll: Feenstra has big lead over Scholten in Iowa's 4th District; 2 incumbents also ahead

 Men overwhelmingly back Miller-Meeks by 60 percent to 33 percent, while women prefer Hart by a 55 percent to 33 percent margin.

-In a rematch of the 2018 contest that saw this district flip from Republican to Democrat, Axne has a small 48 percent to 42 percent lead over Young among registered voters.
-Axne has a 21 point lead in populous Polk County, which she won by 16 points in 2018.
-Young has a 14 point lead in the remainder of the district, which he won by 17 points two years ago.
+In a rematch of the 2018 contest that saw the 3rd District flip from Republican to Democrat, Axne has a small 48 percent to 42 percent lead over Young among registered voters.
+Axne has a 21-point lead in populous Polk County, which she won by 16 points in 2018.
+Young has a 14-point lead in the remainder of the district, which he won by 17 points two years ago.
 Men back Young by 49 percent to 41 percent for Axne, but women prefer the incumbent by a larger 57 percent to 34 percent margin.

 The Monmouth poll of 1,665 Iowa registered voters was conducted by telephone and online from July 25 to Aug.
 3. The margin of error ranges from 4.9 percent to 5.1 percent depending on the congressional district.